Metadata Injection Workflows for Scientific Instrument Control

 if not v.endswith("Z") and "+" not in v:

-raise ValueError("Timestamp must include explicit UTC offset")
+raise ValueError("Timestamp must include an explicit UTC offset")

 return v